typelevel/typelevel.github.com/posts/2017-05-02-io-monad-for-cats.md

 }
 ```

 But this gives us less flexibility for composition.
-Remember that even though `program` is a pure and referentially transparent value, its *definition* is not.
+Remember that even though `program` is a pure and referentially transparent value, its *definition* is not, which is to say that `IO { expr }` is not the same as `val x = expr; IO { x }`.
 Anything inside the `IO {` … `}` block is not referentially transparent, and so should be treated with extreme care and suspicion.
 The less of our program we have inside these blocks, the better!

 As a sidebar that is actually kinda cool, we can implement a `readString` `IO` action that wraps `Console.readLine` *as a `val`!*